alexanderwallin/rekuest/README.md

 A functional style HTTP request composer, heavily inspired by the [kewler](https://github.com/adriantoine/kewler) color manipulation module.

+**Disclaimer!** This is an untested proof of concept with the main aim to get me learning functional programming.
+It "should work" though! ;)

 `rekuest` lets you compose HTTP request endlessly until you invoke a `rekuest` object without any arguments.

 ```js